Chapter 2

 “It should have been me,” he whispers.

-She asks, “How did that make you feel, learning about their motivations?”
+“How did that make you feel, learning about their motivations?” she asks.

-“I don’t know...
-I guess it kind of backfired on them.
-There was this surge of support for the mission.
-Like, ‘We’re not gonna let these fanatics stop us.’
-That sort of thing."
+Adam’s expression shifts, a faint smirk forming.
+“Yeah, maybe.
+I mean, I guess it kind of backfired on them.
+After the bombing, support for the mission surged.
+People rallied.
+Like, ‘we’re not gonna let these fanatics stop us.’
+That sort of thing.
+Almost felt like the whole world suddenly remembered what we’re fighting for.”

-He sighs.
 “There, in the bottom right corner, was my name.
-Not slashed—circled.
-The guy who headed up sims is now heading up the whole mission.”
+Not slashed—circled.”
+His lips twitch in a bitter smile, but it doesn’t reach his eyes.
+“The guy who ran sims is now running the show.”

 His brow furrows.
 “Mom used to say, ‘Those who can, do; those who can’t, teach.’
 But what happens when the teacher’s all that’s left?”